Angelo-Rosal/Angelo-Rosal.github.io/essays/use-of-ai.md

 For the E18 WOD, which involved functional programming using Underscore.js, I used ChatGPT by prompting, “Write a JavaScript function using _.filter to extract all even numbers from a list.”
 AI gave me a helpful starting point.
 However, I still had to tweak the code to match the specific assignment instructions.
 The benefit was getting unstuck quickly, but the cost was needing to critically evaluate and adjust the solution rather than just copying it.

 **In-class Practice WODs**
-During Practice WODs, I sometimes used ChatGPT beforehand to practice similar problems.
-For example, before a WOD involving Meteor templates, I asked, “Show a simple Meteor Blaze template example with dynamic data.”
-It helped build familiarity before class, although I avoided using AI during the actual WODs to simulate real-time coding under pressure.
+During and after the practice wods I was able to utilize AI to practice similar problems.
+For example, using the Practice WOD's I was able to ask ChatGPT to summarize and create a practice problems.
+This helped build familiarity before class, although I avoided using AI during the actual WODs to simulate real-time coding under pressure.

 **In-class WODs**
 I did not actively use AI during in-class WODs because of time constraints and the emphasis on practicing coding independently under timed conditions.
 I wanted to rely on my own knowledge during these sessions to build real-world coding stamina.